max-wickham/arbitraryprecision/README.md

 - The class also implements an algorithm for generating large prime numbers

 ## Testing BigInt
-- Tests can be run by running test.sh script in the test folder, the output can be found in the output folder
+- Tests can be run by running test.sh script in the test folder, the output can be found in the output folder.
+At the moment most test still need to be implemented.

 ## Building Python Library
 - Running **"python3 setup.py build"** will build the python library, the .so file can be found in the build folder